dancamper/json2ecl/README.md

 ### Limitation: Weird XPATH values

-JSON object keys are coerced into ECL field names (and child record structures when needed), so sometimes rewriting of of those keys is needed.
+JSON object keys are coerced into ECL field names (and child record structures when needed), so sometimes rewriting those keys is needed.
 The XPATH notation, however, should remain the same as the original key value so that the parser can accurately walk the JSON structure.
 Unfortunately, due to limitations within ECL's XPATH support, that XPATH value may look a bit odd.
 Given this data: